 The emissions are calculated from installed power of the main engine, the corresponding specific fuel oil consumption of the main engine and of auxiliary engines, and a conversion factor between fuel and the corresponding CO2 mass.
 The transport work is determined by capacity, which is usually the deadweight of a ship and the ship speed related to the installed power.

-The calculation does not consider the maximum engine power, but 75% of this power for most ship types.
+The calculation does not consider the maximum engine power, but for most ship types 75% of MCR or 83% of MCRlim (in case of an installed overridable power limitation).
 Specific fuel oil consumption of the main engine and ship speed are regarded for this specific power.

 The EEXI is applied to almost all oceangoing cargo and passenger ships above 400 gross tonnage.
 For different ship types, proper adjustments of the formula have been introduced to allow a suitable comparison.
 This is performed by correction factors.
 Several correction factors are defined to correct the installed power, e.g. for Ice-class ships, as well as to correct the capacity, e.g. to consider structural enhancement.
 Further correction factors are applicable for cranes on board and for Ice-classed ships having IA Super and IA.